-Marina helms the multidisciplinary art lab The New Wild, is a resident director at the Flea Theater, and was a member of the Lincoln Center Directors Lab.
-She teaches directing at The National Theater Institute at the O’Neill and frequently directs at Dartmouth College and NYU-Tisch.
-She has assisted Lisa Kron & Jeanine Tesori (Fun Home - Sundance), Anne Bogart/SITI Company (Trojan Women - BAM Next Wave; Getty Villa), and Nataki Garrett (An Octoroon - Woolly Mammoth).
-She frequently develops new work with Emma Stanton, Aleshea Harris, Sara Farrington, Kate Mulley, Nick Benacerraf, and Kate Fry.
-Upcoming: Tear a Root from the Earth, a new folk opera about an Afghan family, in collaboration with Qais Essar and Gramophonic (Kennedy Center Millennium Stage; The New Ohio); an episodic adaptation of Italo Calvino's Cosmicomics (The Flea); an interactive performance installation of Hamlet with digital artist Keith Skretch that explores leadership and groupthink.
+Marina teaches directing at The National Theater Institute at the O’Neill and frequently directs student work at Dartmouth College, Brown University, and NYU-Tisch.
+She is a member of the Lincoln Center Directors Lab, and has assisted Lisa Kron & Jeanine Tesori (Fun Home - Sundance), Anne Bogart/SITI Company (Trojan Women - BAM Next Wave; Getty Villa), and Nataki Garrett (An Octoroon - Woolly Mammoth).
+Projects in development include an adaptation of Karen Russell's short story, ZZ's Sleepaway Camp for Disordered Dreamers, and an interactive performance installation of Hamlet with digital artist Keith Skretch that explores leadership and groupthink.
 MFA: CalArts.